florian-beetz/bachelor-thesis/thesis.md

 To achieve the set goals, the migration was performed exemplarily on the open source bibliography manager JabRef.
-JabRef was chosen, because it is a large, well maintained Java 8 application and it being open source makes it easy to find expertise regarding its architecture and source code.
+JabRef was chosen because it is a large, well maintained Java 8 application and it being open source makes it easy to find expertise regarding its architecture and source code.

-In [@sec:background], first the topic of software migration in general is examined, then the advantages of and the way Java implements modules are analyzed, and the software JabRef is presented.
+In [@sec:background], first, the topic of software migration in general is examined, then the advantages of and the way Java implements modules are analyzed, and the software JabRef is presented.
 [@sec:approach] describes the iterative approach of the migration process